In a recent review published in Brain Plasticity, researchers discuss the developments in the field of exercise mimetics.

 Compounds that target this pathway, known as exercise mimetics, could theoretically replicate the effects of physical exercise.
 A review published in Brain Plasticity highlighted recent developments in this field.

-AICAR may promote new blood vessel formation, decrease fat formation, and lower blood pressure
+Promote blood vessel formation, decrease fat, and lower blood pressure

 AICAR is one such compound that occurs naturally in the body and activates AMPK.
 It can replicate exercise effects by increasing resting energy stores and boosting the number of mitochondria in muscle cells.